contentstack/datasync-nodejs-website-boilerplate/README.md

     }
   ],
   port: 4000,
-  'content-connector': {
+  contentStore: {
     baseDir: './_contents'
   },
 }
 ```
+3. Import the `header` and `footer` content types from export folder in your stack and publish    the entries.
+Sync your data using sync-utility to use it in your app.

-3. Add your custom Route
+4. Add your custom Route

 Routes folder contains all your routes.